amyylin1/Pewlett-Hackard-Analysis/README.md

 - The title "Senior Engineer" has the highest retiring count.
 - The title "Senior Staff" has the second highest retiring count.
 - The title "Manager" has the lowest retiring count.
-      Note:  refer to Table 1 below
+Note:  the above observations are based on Table 1.
+- Most of the eligible employees have senior and other leadership positions (Table 2).

 ###   Table 1:  Retiring titles

 ![Screen Shot 2022-09-09 at 12 06 25 PM](https://user-images.githubusercontent.com/108419097/189393688-8152ae14-8afc-4938-a09a-ef76ace605be.png)

-- Most of the eligible employees have senior and other leadership positions (table 2).

 ### Table 2:  Mentorship eligibility